BRP Teresa Magbanua: History

+On June 13, 2025, the Teresa Magbanua made a visit to Kagoshima, where Japan Coast Guard officers interacted with their Philippine counterparts during the port call.

-On July 12, 2025, the Teresa Magbanua intercepted the Chinese Type 815G-class electronic surveillance ship Tianwangxing (793) and its escort, the China Coast Guard cutter 4203, approximately 70 nautical miles west of the Philippine archipelago while on a maritime law enforcement patrol.
+On July 12, 2025, the Teresa Magbanua intercepted the Chinese Type 815G electronic surveillance ship Tianwangxing (793) and its escort, the CCG cutter 4203, approximately 70 nmi west of the Philippine archipelago while on a maritime law enforcement patrol.
 The vessel issued radio challenges, which were ignored by the Chinese Navy ship, prompting a counter-challenge from the escort asserting Chinese jurisdiction.
 In a statement, Commodore Jay Tarriela described the interception as a “proactive response,” underscoring the ship's role in asserting Philippine jurisdiction within its exclusive economic zone and monitoring unauthorized foreign military activity.

+On April 30, 2025, Japanese Prime Minister Shigeru Ishiba visited the ship and her crew during his trip to the Philippines.

-On August 11, 2025, the BRP Teresa Magbanua, along with BRP Suluan, accompanied the M/V Pamamalakaya to conduct the “Kadiwa Para sa Bagong Bayaning Mangingisda (KBBM)” initiative in Bajo de Masinloc.
-During the operation, Filipino vessels and fishermen encountered hazardous maneuvers and blocking actions from China Coast Guard and People's Liberation Army Navy vessels in the vicinity.
-While both Type 056 corvette CCG 3104 (formerly known as the CNS Ningde) and Type 052D destroyer CNS Guilin were chasing BRP Suluan that resulted in the collision of the two Chinese vessels, the crew of BRP Teresa Magbanua safely accompanied the Filipino fishermen to a secure location.
-Following the collision, the BRP Teresa Magbanua personnel, along with BRP Suluan, issued a radio call offering assistance but received no response.
+On August 11, 2025, the Teresa Magbanua, along with BRP Suluan, accompanied the M/V Pamamalakaya to conduct the “Kadiwa Para sa Bagong Bayaning Mangingisda (KBBM)” initiative in Bajo de Masinloc.
+During the operation, Filipino vessels and fishermen encountered harassment from CCG and People's Liberation Army Navy vessels.
+Two of the Chinese ships collided with each other while chasing BRP Suluan, as Teresa Magbanua escorted the Filipino fishermen to safety.
+Following the collision, the Philippine Coast Guard issued a radio call offering assistance to the damaged Chinese vessels but received no response.

+In October 2025, the Teresa Magbanua was deployed to Cebu with a medical team to assist earthquake victims.

+On January 26, 2026, the vessel arrived in Manila carrying 15 survivors and the remains of 2 deceased crew members from the sunken MV Devon Bay.
+These had been turned over to the Teresa Magbanua by the China Coast Guard the previous day.